giachello/beoplay/README.md

 # BeoPlay: Bang & Olufsen Speakers and TVs in Home Assistant

-This component enables integration with B&O equipment and Home Assistant.
+This component enables integration of B&O Audio/Video equipment with Home Assistant and specifically TVs, Speakers and units like the BeoLink Converter ML/NL.

 ## Installation